Overview

 Programme Structure

-By the end of the module, you should have:- Developed a critical appreciation of the central themes and approaches in the study of media, gender and culture, and learnt to apply theoretical perspectives in the analysis of contemporary media culture.
+- In line with the requirements of a higher education qualification at level 4, students on this course will develop a critical appreciation of the central themes and approaches in the study of media, gender and culture, and will learn to apply theoretical perspectives in the analysis of contemporary media culture.

-- Gained an in-depth understanding of critical debates within the field of feminist media studies, in particular current debates surrounding the sexualisation of culture, which has become an important education and social policy issue.
+- Students will gain in-depth understanding of critical debates within the field of feminist media studies, in particular current debates surrounding the sexualisation of culture, which has become an important education and social policy issue.

-- Learnt how to examine a range of media texts including film, TV programmes and magazines, as well as online and digital media and apply the appropriate conceptual tools to independently analyse media texts.
+- Through media workshops, students will learn how to examine a range of media texts including film, TV programs and magazines, as well as online and digital media and apply the appropriate conceptual tools to independently analyse media texts.

 Key information